aws-samples/transactional-outbox-pattern/README.md

 ### Usage

-1. Append `swagger-ui/index.html` to the ALB URL to access the Swagger page in thr browser:
+1. Append `swagger-ui/index.html` to the ALB URL to access the Swagger page in your browser:

 ![SwaggerPage](img/outbox-pattern-swagger-page.png)